pivotal/docs-tap/getting-started.md

 ### Prerequisites

-In order to take full advantage of this document, please ensure you have followed [Installing Tanzu Application Platform](overview.md).
+In order to take full advantage of this document,  ensure you have followed [Installing Tanzu Application Platform](overview.md).

 ---